 Hard Riddles For Kids With Answers

 - I am taken from a mine and shut up in a wooden case, from which I am never released, and yet I am used by almost everybody.
 What am I?
 The lead in a pencil

 - Five men went to church.
 It started to rain.
 Four men ran for cover but got wet on the way.
 The one man who stayed behind stayed dry.
 How?
 The dry man was in a coffin.
 The rest were pallbearers

 - I don’t have eyes, ears, nose, and tongue, but I can see, smell, hear and taste everything.
 What am I?
 The brain

 - I do not speak, cannot hear or speak anything, but I will always tell the truth.
 What am I?
 A mirror

 - What is inanimate, yet can stand up.
-Can start out copper and end up as steel.
+It can start out copper and ends up as steel.
 So fragile, a child could break one.
 But many have the strength to lift a man?
 What is it?
 Human hair

 - I am not alive, but I grow.
 I have no lungs, but need air and water kills me.
 What am I?
 Fire